JanssenProject/jans/docs/admin/config-guide/auth-server-config/messaging-config.md

 }
 ```

-### Message Configuration Postgres
+### Messaging Configuration For Postgres

+When the `Postgres` is being used as a messaging provider,
-you can check the operations under
+use the operations under the task
-`MessageConfigurationPostgres` using the command below:
+`MessageConfigurationPostgres` to configure and manage the provider.

 ```bash title="Command"
 /opt/jans/jans-cli/config-cli.py --info MessageConfigurationPostgres